-5.2.3Impact of information technology on effective management of budget
+5.2.3 Impact of information technology on effective management of budget

-The study sought to establish the impact of application of information technology on effective management of budgets in County Governments in Kenya

-From the analysis in Table 10, it was demonstrated that the mean score for the five statements set to measure the impact of information technology on effective management of budget ranged between 3.61039 and 3.649351 with the statement 'The county government prepares and executes the budget by utilizing the IFMIS system' recording the highest mean and standard deviation of (mean =3.649351, SD= 1.222231) while 'The county government has invested in computerization to be able to adopt financial management and information systems in budget formulation, execution and accounting having the lowest score (mean score =3.61039, SD= 0.9054781).
+The study sought to establish the impact of the application of information technology on the effective management of budget in County Governments in Kenya.
+From the analysis in Table 10, it was demonstrated that the mean score for the five statements set to measure the impact of the application of information technology on the effective management of the budget was on the higher side.
+This was an indication that the application of information technology had an impact on effective management of budget in county governments in Kenya with the third statement 'The county government prepares and executes the budget by utilizing the IFMIS system' contributing the highest mean; while 'The county government has invested in computerization to be able to adopt financial management and information systems in budget formulation, execution and accounting' posting the lowest mean score.

-From the analysis in table 9, a summary of the five statements that were administered to measure the impact of information technology on effective management of budget in county governments and their responses were tabulated.
-The findings indicated that 45% and 17% of the respondents agreed and strongly agreed respectively that information technology had an impact on effective management of the budget in county governments in Kenya.
-These comprised of 65% of all the respondents who participated in the study which was a fairly strong indicator that information technology has an impact on effective management of the budget in county governments in Kenya.
+From the analysis in table 9, a summary of the five statements that were administered to measure the impact of the application of information technology on effective management of budget in county governments and their responses were tabulated.
+The findings indicated that majority of the respondents agreed and strongly agreed that the application of information technology had an impact on effective management of the budget in county governments in Kenya.
+The results obtained on individual coefficients indicated that the application of information technology had a negative and insignificant relationship on effective management of the budget in county governments in Kenya.